 The Student Centers are learning communities that promote the understanding of and appreciation for cultural and ethnic diversity.
-At each of the five Centers—African American, Asian American and Pacific Islander, Chicanx Latinx, Native American, and Smart Start Program and our partner Center with the Native American Student Center — you can find academic support and build strong, lasting friendships.
+At each of the four Centers—African American, Asian American and Pacific Islander, Chicanx Latinx, and Smart Start Program and our partner Center with the Native American Student Center — you can find academic support and build strong, lasting friendships.

 - Personal Guidance, Advising, and Advocacy